gristlabs/grist-help/help/embedding.md

 to access the HTML editor features.
 If you have any problems editing your site, feel free to ask us or post a question on our [Community Forum](https://community.getgrist.com/).

-Once you are decided where to embed your document past this code snippet in your HTML file:
+Once you are decided where to embed your document, paste this code snippet in your HTML file:

 ```html
 <iframe src="https://templates.getgrist.com/6D8E2h2DQNwS/Task-Management/p/6?embed=true"